N-jettiness for muon jet pairs in electroweak high-energy processes: Numerical estimates of the 2-jettiness in SU(2) near threshold

 Firstly, the anomalous dimensions depend on the angles among the light-like directions.
 [See, for example, eqs.~\eqref{hardm} and \eqref{softm}.]
 Therefore the evolution of the 2-jettiness in eq~\eqref{twojet} involves the integration over these angles.
 The numerical integration over the angles can be performed, but we would rather consider the differential 2-jettiness $d\sigma/d\mathcal{T}_2 dt$ at $\theta=\pi/2$.
 It corresponds to the back-to-back jets, perpendicular to the beam directions.

 Secondly, the information on the PDFs is not available, in contrast to QCD.
 That is, the information of the probability in finding a lepton with a certain fraction of the longitudinal momentum is lacking.
-We naively expect that the PDFs satisfy $f_i (x)\propto\delta (1-x)$ for $i=\ell, W$ at tree level, but the detailed functional forms at higher orders are not known.
+We naively assume that the beam functions have the form $B_i (t,x, M, \mu_C) =\delta (t) \delta (1-x)$ for $i=\ell, W$ at tree level, which amounts to the PDFs with the form $f_i (x)\propto\delta (1-x)$ at $\mu_C$.
+Actually the detailed functional forms at tree level and even at higher orders are not known, hence it should be understood that we pick up the contribution from the region $x=1$.
 These delta functions will be adopted in our analysis.
 If we consider the normalized 2-jettiness $(d\sigma_i/d\mathcal{T}_2 dt)/(d\sigma_i^{(0)} /d\mathcal{T}_2 dt)$, where $d\sigma_i^{(0)}/d\mathcal{T}_2 dt$ is the Born result, the uncertainties on the PDF or the beam functions can be somewhat reduced in the ratio.

 Finally, we have computed the hemisphere soft functions only at NLO, from which the anomalous dimensions can be obtained.
 The non-hemisphere part of the soft function is finite, and is needed for the computation beyond NLL.
 Here we confine to NLL accuracy such that only the hemisphere soft function is needed.